 Upper School Library Conference Rooms.
 The Como, Wilder and River Road conference rooms are adjacent to the Upper School library.
 Use must be scheduled by the Business Office.

 Upper School Office.
 Office hours are 7:30 a.m. - 4:00 p.m., and the phone number is 763-381-8210.

-Used Book Sale (MS & US).
+Used Book Sale (MS and US).
 Program to buy back re-usable textbooks in good condition each spring and re-sell them at a discount in the fall, made possible by parent volunteers.

-Used Uniform Sale (LS & MS).
+Used Uniform Sale (LS and MS).
 Parents Association-sponsored sales of gently used uniforms before the start of school and on conference days.
 Proceeds support environmental initiatives.